solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 ## Customer quote (to be read back to the attendees at the end)

-TODO
+"We thought we were at the forefront of technological innovation, but this engagement taught us just how much room we have to grow."

-Molly Fischer, CIO, Wide World Importers
+-- Molly Fischer, CIO, Wide World Importers.